ZupIT/horusec-docs/content/en/web/installation/install-with-operator/overview.md

 ## **Usage**

-Now, you need to send the changes you want to Kubernetes.
+You need to send the changes you want to Kubernetes.
 In this example, there is a [**YAML file**](https://github.com/ZupIT/horusec-operator/blob/main/config/samples/install_v2alpha1_horusecplatform.yaml), if you send an empty YAML like this below:

 ```
 apiVersion: install.horusec.io/v2alpha1